metreniuk/interpreter-from-zero-to-one/readme.md

 });
 ```

--   The program is running within a certain environment that has a scope.
+The program is running within a certain **environment** that has a **scope**.
 We want to be able to save values by name and get their values later.
 Let's declare an `Environement` class that does exactly that.

 ```ts
 // src/evaluator/value.ts